Geoffrey Best: Early life and family

 Geoffrey Best was born in Osterley, Middlesex, on 20 November 1928.
 He was educated at St Paul's School, London.
 He undertook his national service in the Royal Army Educational Corps teaching illiterate Scottish soldiers to read and write.

 Best married Marigold Davies in 1955 and they had three children together.
 Marigold later became involved in Quakerism and the Campaign for Nuclear Disarmament (CND) and she and her husband went on CND marches together.

 Career

-Best studied at Trinity Hall, University of Cambridge, becoming a fellow from 1955 to 1961 and an assistant lecturer at Corpus Christi College, Cambridge, 1956 to 1961.
+Best studied at Trinity Hall, Cambridge, becoming a fellow from 1955 to 1961 and an assistant lecturer at Corpus Christi College, Cambridge, 1956 to 1961.
 From 1961 to 1974 he was lecturer, reader, and finally Sir Richard Lodge Professor of History at the University of Edinburgh.
 From 1974 to 1982 he was professor of history at the University of Sussex.
 He then spent six years as an academic visitor at the London School of Economics before in 1988 becoming a member of St Antony's College, University of Oxford.
 He was elected a fellow of the British Academy in 2003.